ct-clmsn/miniaturist/README.md

 the document-term matrix becomes.
 There is a direct correlation between each implementation's performance and the size of the vocabulary set.

+## Usage Notes

+If you use the vocabulary building tools with a specific regular expression in mind, make sure to use the same regular expression when invoking lda, parlda, or distparlda.
+Consistent use of regular expressions for parsing text when building the vocabulary and when modeling is important for successful program execution.

 ## HPX Compilation Flags

 Take time to review the following build options for HPX [here](https://hpx-docs.stellar-group.org/latest/html/manual/building_hpx.html).